What is an Intrusion Detection System (IDS)?

 If you have heard about Aircrack-NG, then you might be a little cautious of this network-based IDS because it was developed by the same entrepreneur.
 Aircrack-NG is a wireless network packet sniffer and password cracker that has become part of every wifi network hacker’s toolkit.

 In WIPS-NG we see a case of poacher-turned-gamekeeper.
 This free software is designed to defend wireless networks.
 Although Aircrack-NG can run on a range of operating systems, Open WIPS-NG only runs on Linux.
-The name “WIPS” stands for “wireless intrusion prevention system,” so this NIDS both detects and blocks intrusion.
+The name “WIPS” stands for “wireless intrusion prevention system,” so this NIDS both detects and blocks intrusions.

 The system includes three elements: